 - Cultivate a daily Lower Back Stretch series.

 - Incorporate basic Yoga Asanas every morning or in the evening before bed.
-A few rounds of Sun Salutations are a great and easy way to increase flexibility.
+A few rounds of Sun Salutations are an easy way to increase flexibility.

 - Invest in quality computer and desk chairs.
 This can be a game changer when dealing with chronic neck and back pain.

-- Use a lumbar support while working on a computer or driving long distances.
+- Use lumbar support while working on a computer or driving long distances.

-- Practice Pilates mat work several times a week.
+- Practice Pilates mat work 3-4 times a week.

 - Practice Tai Chi.

 Hydrate consistently.I know, I know, I’m a broken record with hydration reminders and especially for my Tucson clients.
 This is important, though- really important!